 Blogger.com is very limiting in plugin support – that is when back-end coding is a mystery to you.
 Because when you’re a bit familiar with coding, there are so many scripts and codes available in the world wide web that you can integrate into the Blogger’s back-end XML, HTML designer and make your Blogger look so professional, people will have a hard time guessing you’re using the Blogger platform.
 But if you’re not into coding, then you’re stuck with the boring Blogger templates with no interactive plugins to make your site interesting.

 WordPress.com‘s default plugins are enough to make your blog going for the long haul.
-Additional plugins are available for Business and Ecommerce Plan.
-Combined with a nicer looking layout/themes, there’s really no need for additional plugin than the default ones given.
+Additional plugins are available for the Business and eCommerce plans.
+Combined with a nicer-looking layout/themes, there’s really no need for additional plugins than the default ones given.